HumphreysCarter/rainwise-data-api/README.md

 # RainWise Python API
-A simple Python interface to the RainWise Public Data API for accesing current conditions and recent data of [RainWise](https://www.rainwise.com/) stations.
+A simple Python interface to the RainWise Public Data API for accessing current conditions and recent data of [RainWise](https://www.rainwise.com/) stations.

 ## Dependencies